ptalom/test_coherence_on_BERT_with_matrix_completion/README.md

 - This experiment indicates that BERT (Transformers) trained for matrix completion are sensitive to structured masking patterns.
 - High-coherence masking (τ = 1) hinders learning, whereas random masking (τ = 0) preserves generalization.

-[Fig 4] and [Fig 5] respectively show on the same image the evolution of the error according to tau during the training
+[Fig. 4] and [Fig. 5] respectively show on the same image the evolution of the error according to tau during the training
 | ![Fig 4](images/train_loss_all_tau.png) | ![Fig 5](images/mask_loss_all_tau.png) |
 |:--:|:--:|
 | *Fig. 4 – Train loss (L) evolution* | *Fig. 5 – Mask loss (L_mask) evolution* |